 We believe it is a great idea to introduce children to exercise routines at a young age.
 This enables them to maintain their flexibility and stay fit over the years.

 Lecture-Demonstrations & performances –

-Various vocal music, instrumental music and dance presentations for children by experts, followed by an interactive session with the kids
+Various vocal music, instrumental music and dance presentations for children by experts, followed by an interactive session with the children.

 Exposure to various Indian art forms – it is rare to find the chance of watching all of them live in one place!
-Also, a wonderful opportunity for the kids to ask questions and interact with established artistes.
+Also, a wonderful opportunity for the children to ask questions and interact with artistes.

-Pottery – Work on the potter’s wheel with clay
+Pottery – Work with clay on the potter’s wheel.

 Story-telling sessions –